 - We should commit to change things on independence, not promise to keep things as they are.
 We should emphasise our values and aspirations for social justice, peace, cooperation, environmental responsibility, and tolerance: for example, by developing a written constitution.
-We should commit to holding a regular referenda immediately after independence to allow the people to decide on membership of the EU, NATO, abolition of the monarchy, Trident removal, tackling zero hours contracts, fuel poverty, social housing, tax evasion, Climate Change, re-nationalisation of railways and Royal Mail, retaining the Human Rights Act, radical land reform.
+We should commit to holding regular referendums immediately after independence to allow the people to decide on membership of the EU, NATO, abolition of the monarchy, Trident removal, tackling zero hours contracts, fuel poverty, social housing, tax evasion, Climate Change, re-nationalisation of railways / Royal Mail, retaining the Human Rights Act, radical land reform etc.

 - We should commit to increasing local democracy, giving more power, money and responsibilities to communities, learning the lessons of our Nordic neighbours.

-- We should state that the SNP will be disbanded after the transition to independence is achieved
+- We should say that the SNP will be less dominant after the transition to independence

 - We need a thorough reform of our Electoral system